sodafoundation/architecture-analysis/specs/capri/Passwor_Encryption_Design.md

 ### Performance impact

 Note:These parts of hotpot should be considered encrypted:
-Southward volume drivers or other drivers: multi-cloud, dorado, fusionstorage, cinder.
+Southbound volume drivers or other drivers: multi-cloud, dorado, fusionstorage, cinder.
 These parts use user name and password to connect with hotpot.
-Northward plugin:csi.
+Northbound plugin:csi.
 These parts use user name and password to get token from keystone.

 ### Other deployer impact